 Here’s what the contribution process looks like, in a bullet-points fashion:

-- The best method to contribute back is to create an account there, then fork the project.
+- The best method to contribute back is to create an account there and fork the project.
 You can use this fork as if it was your own project, and should push your changes to it.

 - When you feel your code is good enough for inclusion, “send us a pull request”, by using the nice GitHub web interface.